Skip to content

 While chiropractic care corrects your spinal alignment, physical therapy and specific exercises strengthen the muscles that hold everything in place.
 Think of it as building a natural corset for your spine.
 A physical therapist can guide you through movements that improve your mobility and strengthen your core and back.
 Regular, low-impact exercise is also fantastic for long-term spinal health.
 Activities like walking, swimming, and cycling get your blood flowing—which is essential for healing—without putting stress on your back.
 The stronger your supporting muscles become, the less strain your discs have to handle day-to-day.

-Advanced Therapies for Pain Relief
+Beyond the Basics: Advanced Pain Relief

 Sometimes, chiropractic care and exercise need a little extra support, especially when inflammation and pain are persistent.
 If conservative treatments aren’t providing enough relief, some people consider options like epidural steroid injections to reduce swelling around the spinal nerves.
 At our clinic, we offer non-invasive options that work with your body to accelerate healing.
 Laser Therapy, for example, uses specific light wavelengths to reduce inflammation and stimulate tissue repair at a cellular level.
 This can provide significant pain relief and help your body heal the damaged disc more effectively, all without medication or invasive procedures.